gabrielsanbs/BPSR-Meter/README.md

 - **Lock/Unlock:** Click the lock button to lock or unlock the window's position.
 When locked, the window will ignore mouse clicks.
 - **Zoom:** Use the `+` and `-` buttons to increase or decrease the interface size.
 - **Close:** Click the `X` button to close the application.
+- **ExitLag:** Click the button with the `ExitLag` icon to activate compatibility with ExitLag.
+## ExitLag Mode
+In this mode, the automatic clearing when changing instances is disabled as it is not compatible with ExitLag.

+**ExitLag Config:** In ExitLag, go to Options and look for (Packets redirection Method) make sure it is in Legacy-NDIS..

 ## Troubleshooting